FirebaseExtended/firebase-continue/README.md

 app(s) and Chrome extension, the Firebase Continue libraries allow users to easily transition from the developer's mobile app(s) to the developer's web app.
-This transition allows the user to conveniently and nearly instantaneously continue their activity within the mobile app in the web app instead.
+This transition allows the user to conveniently and nearly instantaneously continue their activity within the mobile app in the web app instead, by means of a Chrome extension.

 Note: this is not an official Google product.